-Thus, the Nairobi Conference, which closed the United Nations' Decade for Women, underlined the importance of a comprehensive programme and adopted decisions to this effect (1).
+Thus, the Nairobi Conference, which closed the United Nations Decade for Women, underlined the importance of a comprehensive programme and adopted decisions to this effect.

-The ILO has also taken action in this field (Conventions, etc.) including a recent resolution (November 1984) on this subject.
-The OECD has likewise been active in this area and in its recent report on the role of women in the economy (2) also calls for a multi-faceted coherent policy.
+The International Labour Organization (ILO) has also taken action in this field (Conventions, etc.) and in November 1984 adopted a resolution on this subject.
+The OECD has likewise been active in this area and in its recent report on the role of women in the economy also calls for a multi-faceted coherent policy.